bio-phys/MemCurv/README.rst

 Usage
 =====

-1. Needs two files from discontinuous simulations.
+1. Example input files from MD simulations of a discontinuous membrane system using MARTINI force-field, for e.g. bicelle/bilayer patches (GROMACS formatted .gro and .xtc).

-* fam_bicelle.gro, a configuration file from MARTINI simulation
+* fam_bicelle.gro, a configuration file contining FAM134B embedded in bicelle (DMPC+DHPC)
-* fam_bicelle.xtc, a processed GROMACS trajectory of the membrane patch, e.g. bicelle system.
+* fam_bicelle.xtc, a processed GROMACS trajectory of the bicelle.

 .. code-block:: bash